jakubtomsu/jakubtomsu.github.io/content/posts/bit_pools/index.md

 Each field in the L1 array stores info about 64 fields in L0.
 This way each `tzcnt` instruction effectively searches 4096 slots.

-The arrows in this illustration show the implicit dependencies between the data:
+The arrows in this illustration show the implicit mappings between the data:
 ```
 data             L0               L1
 ┌──────────┐   ┌──────┐      ┌────────┐